Why does my vape taste burnt?

 Still having problems with burnt hits?

 If you are still having issues with burnt coils, remember that there is a large community of vapers out there who love to help out.
-Why not leave a question in the comments below or head over to ECF to see if anyone has experienced similar issues.
+Why not leave a question in the comments below or head over to Ecigarette Forum to see if anyone has experienced similar issues.